floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 !!! important ""
     Notice that the the `log_dir` parameter is set to a path in the `/output` directory.
-    On Floydhub, Tensorboard only watches the `/output` directory.
-So you need to send any data meant for Tensorboard to any directory under `/output` path.
+    On Floydhub, `/output` is a special directory that Tensorboard watches.
+Be sure to send all data meant for Tensorboard to any directory under `/output` path.

-Now you can go to the dashboard view the project page.
+Now you can view the job on your Project dashboard.

 ![Project Dashboard](../../img/tensorboard_dashboard.png)